 Overall, the Sainsmart PROVer would be my top recommendation among sub-$500 CNC engraving machines.

-- Class leading value got even easier to use.
-The 3018-PROVer is the latest version of the 3018 Desktop CNC DIY Kit Series.
-Now Pre-assembled and no fuss with assembly taking less than 30 minutes out of the box.
+- Class leading values got even easier to use.
+Pre-assembled and no fuss with assembly taking less than 30 minutes out of the box.
+An entry-level CNC for anyone who wants to learn a new skill, work on an artwork project, design a DIY gift, or start a small business.

 - Still based on open-source Grbl v1.1 the PROVer has stepped up to more powerful but silent Toshiba TB6S109 drivers with added life and performance along with added Optocouplers to protect your mainboard from hard stops without risk of damage and eliminate signal noise for more consistent projects and longevity.